Naps Of The Day - How To Choose Value Selections

 In many respects, the outcome of the bet is immaterial in the context of this blog, as the quote has been included to highlight the need for punters to assess whether their selection is worth backing,

-However, Kevin's followers would have been very content with the 0-0 draw at full time.
+However, Kevin's followers would have been very content with the 0-0 draw at full-time.

-Value Betting
+Betting Percentages

 To produce a personal betting forecast for a race, the punter will assess the chance that each competitor has of winning the event and will express this as a percentage